morinlab/lymphopedia/FBXO11.md

 # FBXO11

 ## Overview
-Somatic mutations in FBXO11 are common in BL<sup>1,2</sup> and appear in a small number of DLBCLs.<sup>3</sup> This gene has some recurrent sites of mutations (hot spots).
-Mutations lead to stabilization of BCL6, an important transcriptional repressor involved in lymphomagenesis.<sup>4</sup>
+Somatic mutations in FBXO11 are common in BL[@richterRecurrentMutationID32012a] and appear in a small number of DLBCLs.[@hubschmannMutationalMechanismsShaping2021b]
+This gene has some recurrent sites of mutations (hot spots).
+Mutations lead to stabilization of BCL6, an important transcriptional repressor involved in lymphomagenesis.
-These mutations present a potential novel target for therapeutic intervention, particularly through strategies aimed at degrading BCL6 or inhibiting its function.<sup>4</sup>
+These mutations present a potential novel target for therapeutic intervention, particularly through strategies aimed at degrading BCL6 or inhibiting its function.

-## History
-Mutations in this gene were first described in BL in 2015 by Pighi et al<sup>4</sup> and in DLBCL by Hübschmann et al.<sup>5</sup>

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%